micro9997/Shift_Register_74HC595/README.md

 *It's a simple C++ library to access the 74HC595 shift register by Atmel ATMega328P.
 It's created using the Object-Oriented Programming concept.
 So, anyone can create as many objects as they need and use them easily.*

-*What is special here is that we can realize the features of C++ by understanding this. because it's a simple library.*
+*What is special here is that we can realize the features of C++ by understanding this.
+That's why it is written simply.*

 ```c
 // Create an object